 The popularity of WordPress has made it a very attractive target for cyber attackers.
 Like most software, eventually security holes are found that allow hackers inside.
-Once a site is breached, it can be used for many illegal purposes like distributing Malware: A generic term for a software that is designed to disable or otherwise damage computers, networks and computer systems LookingGlass Cyber (n) - another type of cold that can destroy a computer by latching on to destroy other programs., hosting Phishing: The use of emails that appear to be from a legitimate, trusted source that are enticed to trick recipients into entering valid credentials including personal information such as passwords or credit card numbers into a fake platform or service.
-LookingGlass Cyber (n) - tailoring an attack (such as email) to garner trust and credentials that are then used maliciously.
-The preverbal digital version of the ol' hook and bait. attacks, and marketing counterfeit pharmaceuticals.
+Once a site is breached, it can be used for many illegal purposes like distributing Malware: Software that is intended to damage or disable computers and computer systems., hosting Phishing: The fraudulent practice of sending emails purporting to be from reputable companies in order to induce individuals to reveal personal information, such as passwords and credit card numbers. attacks, and marketing counterfeit pharmaceuticals.
 Blog owners need to be ever vigilant to ensure there software is current with all updates including blog software to plug security holes.

 WordPress developers have been great about patching those holes quickly.
 Despite being on top of vulnerabilities, there are still some steps that should not be tough to implement but should make the web a safer place.